Search

 Governments also award grants to aid communities in recovery after a disaster, or to provide support for specific economic sectors in times of crisis.

-For example, in response to the COVID-19 pandemic, the Australian Government launched the Restart Investment to Sustain and Expand (RISE) Fund to support the reactivation of Australia’s arts and entertainment industry after the pandemic forced many businesses to choose between closing their doors, or radically changing their daily operations in order to survive.
+For example, in response to the COVID-19 pandemic, the Australian State and Federal Governments launched grant programs to support the reactivation of various industry sectors after the pandemic forced many businesses to choose between closing their doors, or radically changing their daily operations in order to survive.

 Co-contributions and in-kind contributions